davidenetti/davidenetti/README.md

 - 👋 Hi, I’m @davidenetti, graduated in Computer Science and Information Security (BS and MS);
-- 👀 I’m interested in Computer Science and in particular in Programming, Software Engineering and Cybersecurity;
+- 👀 I’m interested in Computer Science and in particular in Cybersecurity, Programming and Software Engineering;
 - 💼 I work as Cybersecurity Consultant in [RAD Cyber Security](https://radsec.it/en/);
 - 📫 You can reach me via [LinkedIn](https://www.linkedin.com/in/davidenetti/).